 Contact a Lawyer

-While traditional income sprinkling opportunities were fundamentally changed and largely eradicated by the overhaul to corporate tax planning by the Liberal government in 2017, some formidable tax planning opportunities are still available to Canadians.
+While traditional income sprinkling opportunities in Canada were fundamentally changed and largely eradicated by the overhaul to corporate tax planning by the Liberal government in 2017, some formidable tax planning opportunities are still available to Canadians.

 Contact Kalfa Law to speak with one of our tax and corporate lawyers regarding creative ways we can minimize your tax obligations.

 -Shira Kalfa, BA, JD, Partner and Founder